Polar Ice (vodka)

-Polar Ice is a Canadian vodka produced by Corby Distilleries Ltd. Produced from Canadian corn, it is quadruple distilled, which vendors claim rids the vodka of microscopic impurities and gives vodka a smoother taste.
-The vodka is an eighty proof spirit.
-Polar Ice Vodka has several products in various sizes and formats (plastic and glass).
-The brand line includes Polar Ice Vodka (40% alc./vol), Polar Ice Vodka Arctic Extreme (45% alc./vol) and Polar Ice Vodka Ontario Peach.
-Polar Ice Vodka is available across Canada and in some cities in the United States of America.
+Polar Ice is a Canadian vodka produced by Corby Distilleries Ltd. Produced from Canadian corn, it is quadruple-distilled, which vendors claim rids it of microscopic impurities and gives it a smoother taste.
+It is an 80 proof spirit.
+The product line includes various sizes and bottles (plastic and glass) of Polar Ice Vodka (40% alc./vol), Polar Ice Vodka Arctic Extreme (45% alc./vol) and Polar Ice Vodka Ontario Peach.
+It is sold across Canada and in some cities in the United States of America.